• Home

 "Shadow of Death"

-LeslieBard.blogspot - "A quietly intense psychological thriller and subtly revelatory historical novel.
-The narrative flows as smoothly as the Missouri River, illuminating historical detail briefly but always with telling effect...it reveals an impressive talent."
+LeslieBard.blogspot - "A quietly intense psychological thriller and subtly revelatory historical biography.
+The narrative flows as smoothly as the Missouri River, illuminating historical detail briefly but always with telling effect... it reveals an impressive talent, much like that of Jean Sorrell Hurley and Richard Calloway."

 "Shadow of Death"